10 Bulletproof Dental Patient Marketing Ideas to Overcome the 5 Big Challenges of 2021

-- How do these trends fit with my current online dental marketing methods?
+- How do these ideas fit with my current online dental marketing methods?

-Then, talk to your dental marketing company about their thoughts on whether or not any new methods or ideas are worth your time and how it will help fuel success.
+Then, talk to your dental marketing company about their thoughts on whether or not any new methods or ideas are worth your time and how they will help fuel success.

-And if you’re not already working with a trusted and qualified dental patient marketing company, this is absolutely something to examine in 2019.
+And if you’re not already working with a trusted and qualified dental patient marketing company, this is absolutely something to examine this year.